Prop 65 List and Facts

 Business owners located in California – from coffee sellers to manufacturing facilities to apartment complexes – as well as out-of-state companies selling products in California, are taking note of new updates to Prop 65, a decades-old law that’s been revamped.

 The law requires companies doing business in California to provide warnings (including safety labels on products and signs in workplaces and public environments) before causing significant exposures to chemicals known to cause cancer or reproductive toxicity.
 It’s not too late to get up-to-speed on the important facts you need to be aware of regarding the impact of the latest requirements.

 New California Proposition 65 Warning Requirements for Safety

 Labels and Signs

 Proposition 65 has been amended and it’s time to be aware of, and in compliance with, the new requirements.
 Here are the top facts to know right now:

-- Stricter Prop 65 requirements are effective August 30, 2018 for all products manufactured after that date – and the stakes for not complying are high.
+- Stricter Prop 65 requirements went into effect August 30, 2018 for all products manufactured after that date – and the stakes for not complying are high.
 Unless you’re an exempt business – such as one with less than 10 employees – it’s time to ensure you’re following the latest updates to the regulation.
 Penalties for violating Prop 65 by failing to provide warnings can be as high as $2,500 per violation per day.